William Grasso: Criminal career

-William "Wild Guy" Grasso was an Italian-American mobster from East Haven, Connecticut who rose to the position of underboss in the Patriarca crime family, also known as the New England crime family, the Providence crime family or the Boston crime family.
-The Patriarca family is a Mafia crime family based in New England.
 Succeeding his father Raymond L.S.
 Patriarca as boss after his father's death in 1984, Raymond junior was considered a weak leader.
 He managed to keep the peace in his crime family due to the support of the Gambino crime family of New York.
 In 1987 when Junior's original underboss Ilario "Larry Baione" Maria Antonio Zannino was sentenced to thirty years in prison thus weakening Junior's position, with Zannino incarcerated, Grasso became underboss.